cybozu-go/neco/.github/ISSUE_TEMPLATE/epic.md

 - [ ] The epic owner is assigned.
 - [ ] Initiatives and scopes are clearly stated.
+- [ ] Feasibility is proved by PoC or scrutiny.
 - [ ] All necessary issues that complete this epic are created.
 - [ ] At least three people agree on making this ready.